yashsriram/yart/README.md

 ## usage

 ### how to run? [linux]
-- The final executable reads a scene file (and possibly some texture files) and generates a `ppm` image.
 - Compile the raytracer using `make` to create an executable `raytracer`.
+- The executable reads a scene file (and possibly some texture files) and generates a `ppm` image.
 - Create the image of a scene using `./raytracer <path-to-scene-file>`.
 It will be in the same directory as the scene file.
     - For example, `./raytracer examples/scene.txt` creates `examples/scene.ppm`.